colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 [hciController BluetoothHCIWriteLocalName:&name]; // private API
 ```

-If you check in Bluetooth preferences or even scan with an app like [LightBlue Explorer](https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8), its unlikely you will see your Bluetooth local name change since the values are cached.
+If you check in *Bluetooth Preferences* or discover your Bluetooth adapter with an app like [LightBlue Explorer](https://itunes.apple.com/us/app/lightblue-explorer/id557428110?mt=8), its unlikely you will see your Bluetooth local name change since the values are cached.
 Apple provides [PacketLogger and BluetoothExplorer](https://robservatory.com/debugging-bluetooth-issues-in-macos-sierra/) which allow you to debug your hardware (and requires elevated permissions to run).

 ![Image]({{ site.url }}/images/IOBLuetoothChangeLocalNamePacketLogger.png)